turingschool/lesson_plans/ruby_03-professional_rails_applications/caching_in_rails.markdown

 _Demo_ - Observe as I demonstrate the flaws in our current setup by making items

 We're caching the markup for displaying all of our items, but what happens when a new item is created?

 At the moment...nothing.
-The cached data is still valid as var as the cache is concerned, so it continues to display it even though it's now inaccurate.
+The cached data is still valid as far as the cache is concerned, so it continues to display it even though it's now inaccurate.

 What we need is a mechanism to invalidate the cached markup when the underlying data